kiriphorito/COMP3096---MARL/sc2g/README.md

 ## Installation
 Run `pip install -e .` in this folder to make the sc2g package available to other Python scripts.

+## Running the agents
+DQN Agent: `python3 -m sc2g.agents.dqn_agent`
+A2C Agent: `python3 -m sc2g.agents.a2c_agent --envs 8` (will spin up 8 instances of SC2 in parallel - adjust as required.)

+More to come...